rohanshah-sre/LogsWorkshop/workshop-material/readme.md

  * Upload it to your tenant

- * NOTE: will break hyperlinks in 2 of the notebooks:
+ * NOTE: Upload to your own tenant will break hyperlinks in 2 of the notebooks:
    * Dynatrace User - Workshop Exercises.json
    * Dynatrace User - Workshop Answer Key.json